acoli-repo/olia/docs/discourse.md

 3. [Anaphora, Information Status and Information Structure](#is)
     \[[background](#is.background), [ontologies](#is.ontology)\]

 # OLiA Discourse Extensions {#background}

-This website provides the extension of the [Ontologies of Linguistic Annotation (OLiA)](http://purl.org/olia) with respect to **discourse features**.
+We descrone the extension of the Ontologies of Linguistic Annotation (OLiA) with respect to **discourse features**.
 The OLiA ontologies provide a a terminology repository that can be employed to facilitate the conceptual (semantic) interoperability of annotations of discourse phenomena as found in important corpora